-This new lawn installation was necessary and long overdue, the original Bermudagrass lawn was entirely unsuitable for the lawn area due to heavy shade conditions, which over the years slowly weakened and killed the lawn and allowed for turf to become overrun with almost every weed imaginable.
+This new lawn installation was necessary and long overdue, the original Bermudagrass lawn was entirely unsuitable for the lawn area due to heavy shade conditions, which over the years slowly weakened and damaged the lawn and allowed for turf to become overrun with almost every weed imaginable.
 Saint Augustine grass was the only possible turf to use in this situation due to its very high shade tolerance compared to other grasses, and once installed the lawn would be mowed at much higher settings to allow for better lawn health in shaded conditions.

 So let’s begin with this stunning lawn transformation, and how we did it.